ajam74001/REM-DQN/README.md

-This is a Pytorch implementation of Random Ensemble Mixture (REM).
+This is a Pytorch implementation of Random Ensemble Mixture (REM) model.